 Search publications and instructions by topic or keyword.

 Read the Internal Revenue Code, regulations, or other official guidance.

 Read Internal Revenue Bulletins.

 Sign up to receive local and national tax news by email.

-TTY/TDD equipment.
-If you have access to TTY/TDD equipment, call 1-800-829-4059 to ask tax questions or to order forms and publications.
-The TTY/TDD telephone number is for individuals who are deaf, hard of hearing, or have a speech disability.
-These individuals can also access the IRS through relay services such as the Federal Relay Service at www.gsa.gov/fedrelay.
+Call using TTY/TDD equipment, 1-800-829-4059 to ask tax questions or order forms and publications.
+The TTY/TDD telephone number is for people who are deaf, hard of hearing, or have a speech disability.
+These individuals can also contact the IRS through relay services such as the Federal Relay Service available at www.gsa.gov/fedrelay.

 Internal Revenue Service

 Your problem is causing financial difficulties for you, your family, or your business.

 You face (or your business is facing) an immediate threat of adverse action.